 You are responsible for the material covered in the weekly reading assignments, and for any additional discussions and/or material covered in class.
-To enhance your learning, you may (but are not required to) take advantage of the practice tests located at: http://highered.mcgraw-hill.com/sites/0073370169/student\view0/index.html.
-If you use these tests, you do not need to forward the results to me.
+To enhance your learning, you may (but are not required to) take advantage of the practice quizzes located at: http://highered.mcgraw-hill.com/sites/0073370169/student\view0/index.html.
+Click on the chapter you would like to be tested on, then select a quiz.
+If you use these materials, you do not need to forward the results to me.